MPC88/MC_SVPlayerWarpIn/README.md

 Function
 ========
-Adds warp-in effect to player warps.
+Adds warp effect to player warps.

 WARNING: If you play will collisions enabled, you probably don't want this.
 A warp will hapilly send you careering into a passing civillian.